 Author contributions.
 MG was responsible for study conception.
-WF, MG and CT contributed to development of the methodology.
-NZ provided logistics at the study site, and has a overall prominent role in designing permafrost studies within Pleistocene Park.
-WF conducted the field work, with support by MG and NZ.
-Formal data analysis and interpretation was carried out by WF under supervision of MG and CT.
+WF, MG and CKT contributed to development of the methodology.
+NZ provided logistics at the study site and has an overall prominent role in designing permafrost studies within Pleistocene Park.
+WF conducted the fieldwork, with support from MG and NZ.
+Formal data analysis and interpretation were carried out by WF under supervision of MG and CKT.
 WF led the drafting of the manuscript with contributions from MG.
 All authors contributed to refining the manuscript.